Here is our Equity Release Guide to explain the process from start to finish.

-A Surveyor will visit the property with the main function to act on the provider’s behalf to check the general condition of the property to see if it meets the provider’s requirements to be sufficient to secure equity release on.
-The other function is to value the property and to check that the purchase price is fair to the value.
+A Surveyor will visit the property, acting on the provider’s behalf, to check the general condition of the property and ensure it is suitable as security for an equity release loan.
+Their other role is to value the property and to check that the proposed purchase price (if applicable) is fair in relation to the value.

-You will then be given a Completion Date for when you will receiving any surplus funds.
+You will then be given a Completion Date: this will be when you will receive any surplus funds.

-If your equity release scheme is on a fixed or a discounted rate, we will be in contact with you before the expiration of your product to discuss new products available to you.
+If your equity release scheme is on a fixed or a discounted rate, we will be in contact with you before the rate expires to discuss new products available to you.